 \begin{defi} We say that a real number is \emph{reordered computable} if it has a computable name $f \colon \IN \to \IN$ such that the series $\sum_{k=0}^{\infty} u_f(k) \cdot 2^{-k}$ converges computably. \end{defi}

 By definition, every reordered computable number is left-computable.
-In Section~\ref{sec:counterexamples} we will show that the converse is not true.
-For the end of this section, we will give a simple example for a reordered computable number.
+In Section~\ref{sec:counterexamples} we will see that the converse is not true.
+At the end of this section, we will give a simple example for a reordered computable number.

 \begin{defi}[Wu \cite{Wu05a}] A real number is called \emph{regular} if it can be written as the sum of strongly left-computable numbers. \end{defi}